intel/yask/README.md

 ## Backward-compatibility notices, including changes in default behavior
 ### Version 3
 * Version 3.00.00 implemented a unification of the old (v2) internal DSL with the YASK compiler API.
-Most v2 DSL code should still work using the "Soln.hpp" backward-compatibility header file.
+Canonical v2 DSL code should still work using the `Soln.hpp` backward-compatibility header file.
 To convert v2 DSL code to v3 format, use the `./utils/bin/convert_v2_stencil.pl` utility.

 ### Version 2